 The catalogue is being adapted continuously to new requirements from REACH, CLP and (limited by the knowledge and time resources of participants) national regulations from European and non-European countries.
 It includes all ESCom phrases for exposure scenarios, thus covering the extended safety data sheets.
 Additional documents are available to support the idea of Safety Data Sheet standardisation in order to improve supply chain information quality.
 The EuPhraC workgroup is coordinated and supported by BDI., with the support of Business Europe.

 EuPhraC is not intended to replace either the specialised know-how required or the knowledge of the corresponding legislation.
 The catalogue contains a selection of generally accepted standard phrases in accordance with current law.
 This selection can be supplemented by industry sector catalogues harmonized throughout the sectors, containing sector specific standard phrases.

 The use of EuPhraC is purely voluntary.
 It is recommended to switch step by step from the previous set of safety data sheets to the new standard phrase catalogue, where appropriate.
 The catalogue should be considered when authoring new safety data sheets and/or introducing new data processing software for compiling safety data sheets.

-For a comprehensive view on the phrase content, please use the Proposal Tool (maintenance until the end of September).
+For a comprehensive view on the phrase content, please use the Proposal Tool.
 You can recommend new phrases which are not yet part of EuPhraC or ESCom with the Proposal Tool.
-Please consult the guidance for standard phrases before you send a proposal.
 There is also a draft template for the structure of an exposure scenario "for communication", i.e. the format for attachments of Extended Safety Data Sheets.